 What: Enthusiastic volunteers are needed to teach English as a Second Language classes to non-native English speakers.
 Positions available to teach (classes of approximately 25 students), co-teach (assist a teacher in a full class) or tutor (one-on-one or small groups).

 Cornerstone Kids, an initiative of Cornerstone Builders

 What: Mentors for children (ages 4-17) who have a parent who is incarcerated.
-Cornerstone Kids mentoring is a year-long commitment of usually four hours per month at your convenience.
+Cornerstone Kids mentoring is a year-long commitment of usually eight hours per month at your convenience.
 Mentors do not have to be Catholic and may also indicate a preferred age range for their mentee.

 More Details: While our Cornerstone Builders program helps formerly incarcerated persons, we also recognize that children with incarcerated parents need positive, present role models, and that’s why we provide mentors to Cornerstone children.
 Children with incarcerated parents are six times more likely than other children to become incarcerated without positive intervention.
 Mentors must complete a training and Catholic Charities Volunteer Orientation.
-Please contact Reverend Leo Jackson or Yolander Carter at (504)341-0989.

 Where: Sites throughout the Greater New Orleans Area.